tadhgboyle/PHP-VirtualHost-Form/README.md

 A PHP form to automatically make a VirtualHost file with optional automatic Let's Encrypt support.

 # Usage:
+0. Ensure the target domain is pointed at your IP!
 1. Edit the `config.php` file to your liking (currently set to apache2 defaults on Ubuntu).
 2. Upload all three files to the same directory.
 3. Ensure your DirectoryRoot + VirtualHost folder's are set to 777